 It’s always interesting to see how practitioners interpret the utility of lactate.
 Some find it completely useless, others think it’s a marker of poor oxygen delivery, and a decent number trend lactates as a way to measure the response to therapy.
-Let me briefly discuss my views on lactate during a critical illness like sepsis.
+So let me briefly discuss my views on lactate during a critical illness like sepsis.

-The notion that lactate is ALWAYS the byproduct of anaerobic metabolism due to poor oxygen delivery just isn’t true.
+The notion that lactate is ALWAYS the byproduct of anaerobic metabolism due to poor oxygen delivery isn’t true.
 Sepsis is often characterized by a hyperdynamic circulation with tissues receiving plenty of oxygen.
-If tissue dysfunction was truly from a lack of oxygen, we would see a lot more necrotic tissue (not a buzzword we routinely associate with sepsis).
+If tissue dysfunction were truly from a lack of oxygen, we would see a lot more necrotic tissue (not a buzzword we routinely associate with sepsis).